 Step #2 - The Digital Inking

-I scan the selected picture and the inking process begins.
-Although from now the process is purely digital, each of the steps is made by hand using a Wacom tablet, Adobe Photoshop and Adobe Illustrator.
+We scan the selected picture and the inking process begins.
+Although from now the process is purely digital, every one of the steps are made by hand using a Wacom tablet, Adobe Photoshop and Adobe Illustrator.

-I care as much as I can every little detail.
+We care as much as we can every little detail.
 Each stroke is meticulously inked.
-I give the best I can in order to make a high quality product.
-Sometimes the inked picture in Photoshop changes a little, sometimes I correct some things or try to improve others, but I always try to capture the grace of the original drawing.
-I work to achieve clean and organic lines.
-That is sharp lines, but with grace, fluidity and movement.
+We give the best we can in order to give a high quality product.
+Sometimes the inked picture in Photoshop changes a little, sometimes we correct some things or try to improve others, but we always try to capture the grace of the original drawing.
+We work to achieve clean and organic lines.
 In this way, the picture looks much better.
-I analyze the thickness of each line in order to get a clean picture, attractive and easy to paint.
+We analyze the thickness of the lines in order to achieve a clean picture, attractive and easy to paint.

-I try to leave nothing to chance.
-I always try to put my best, but we can ensure that what characterizes us is the deep love and passion we have for what we do.
-We always offer what we'd like to buy.
+We try to leave nothing to chance.
+We always put the best of us, but we can ensure that what characterizes us is the deep love and passion we have for what we do.
+We always offer what we like to buy.

-Once I'm pleased with the result, I move to the next stage.
-When we decided to open a Digital Stamps Store we thought that the process would end right here, but then we decided we wanted to offer you something else.
+Once we are pleased with the results, we move to the next stage.
+When we decided to open a Digital Stamps store we thought that the process would end right here, but then we decided we wanted to offer you something else.
 And so it was born the third stage.

 Step #3 - Coloring

-For several years, we have been dedicated to digital design and digital painting.
+For several years, we are dedicated to digital design and digital painting.
 Therefore, I felt something was missing in the products.
 I also needed to add some color to our pack.
 I really wanted to paint those cute characters!!
-They clamored for me to put color over them!
 So, I do it not just to please me, but because I believe that this addition makes our products more complete and versatile.

 Step #4 - The Composition

 Now you could say that I finished the product itself, but guess what?
 There's more!
-For quite some time I started to add in each package a background/paper matched to the character or image.
+For quite some time I started to add in each package digis a background/paper that combined with the character or image.

 Step #5 - Packaging and Publishing

-Now it is time to package the product and post it into the Store!
-In the product folder I place all the images: the outlines, the pre-colored image, the background and the composition.
+Now it is time to package the product and post it in the store!
+In the product folder I place all the images: the outlines, the pre colored image, the background and the composition.
 I save the images in two different format types so you can use the format that suits you best.

-When it comes to digital products, we know that the client can not touch or look the original product before purchasing, so it is very important to me that the promotional images are accurate and clear as to the content of the product.
+When it comes to digital products, we know that the client can not touch or look before the original product, so it is very important to me that the promotional images are accurate and clear as to the content of the product.

-Now only remains to add the product to the Store.
-Whenever I finish a new product, I also posted it on our Facebook page and I give it to our great design team.
+Now only remains to add the product to the store.
+Whenever I finish a new product, I also posted it on our facebook page and I give in to our great design team.
 Here ends our part.

 Now it's time for you to spice up our digital stamp and my turn to marvel watching the amazing and beautiful crafts that make with them.